m4xiJo/quantum/README.md

 ___
 ## Installation
 1. Extract the master to `\public\themes\` of your Redmine folder.
-2. The theme is yet in a pre-release state, which means, currently:
-* CSS isn't included in the master, and you will have to compile the CSS from `application.scss` file in `stylesheets` folder yourself, using any free SASS/SCSS compiling tool.
+2. The theme is yet in a pre-release state, which means, currently CSS isn't included in the master, and you will have to compile the CSS from `application.sass` file in `stylesheets` folder yourself, using any SASS compiling tool.
-* You will need to rename `theme-source.js`, located in the `javascripts` folder to `theme.js`

 ___
 ## Customization